What is the macadamia levy?

 Any submission or suggestion will be reviewed by Hort Innovation to ensure it aligns with industry needs as identified in the SIP.

-Investments in the Hort Innovation Dried Tree Fruit Fund are detailed in the Your investments page of this Dried Tree Fruit Fund section of Hort Innovation’s website.
-Any resources that are produced by the projects – such as fact sheets and guides – are also available through the Research reports and more page.
+Investments in the Hort Innovation Macadamia Fund are detailed in the Your investments page of this Macadamia Fund section of Hort Innovation’s website.
+Resources that are produced by the projects – such as fact sheets and guides – are also available through the Research reports and more page.

 Hort Innovation also sends alerts about project updates to its members.
 Paying a levy doesn’t automatically make you a Hort Innovation member, but signing up is free here.